frobijn/nF_nanoframework.github.io/content/getting-started-guides/getting-started-versioning.md

 - `GlobalSettingsDirectoryPath` is the path to the directory containing another `nano.devices.json` file.
 That file is read first, then the content of this file is used to overwrite the settings per top-level element that is present (*PathToLocalNanoCLR*, *DeviceTypeTargets*, etc.)
 - `PathToLocalNanoCLR` is the path to the `nanoclr.exe` file that is used to run the Virtual Device.
 If it is not present, the global tool is used.
-- `PathToLocalCLRInstance` is the path to a file that implements an alternative Virtual Device runtime.
+- `PathToLocalCLRInstanceDirectory` is the path to a directory that contains a file `nanoFramework.nanoCLR.dll`.
+The latter implements an alternative Virtual Device runtime.
+If this is not present, the runtime embedded in `nanoclr.exe` is used.
 - `VirtualDeviceSerialPort` is the serial port to use for a Virtual nanoDevice where applications can be deployed to.
+The default is "COM30".
+This setting is used by the Device Explorer of the Visual Studio extension and only has effect if it is present in a `nano.devices.json` in the solution directory or in one of the `nano.devices.json` included by that file.
+- `ReservedSerialPorts` is an array of serial ports reserved for use by, e.g., a Virtual nanoDevice.
+This setting is used by the Device Explorer of the Visual Studio extension; these ports are excluded from the device discovery unless one of the ports is specified as as value for *VirtualDeviceSerialPort*.
+This allows to have two versions of the framework within a repository, each with its own Virtual nanoDevice running on a dedicated serial port.
+The setting only has effect if it is present in a `nano.devices.json` in the solution directory or in one of the `nano.devices.json` included by that file.
 - `FirmwareArchivePath` is the path to the firmware archive; this is the same path as used in the `--fwarchivepath` argument to *nanoff*.
 - `DeviceTypeTargets` is a list of named device types, and per name the name of the runtime/target to use.
 The name cannot be *Virtual nanoDevice*.
+The target can be a single name or an array.
+If this element is present in a global and local `nano.devices.json`, the targets per name are overwritten rather than the *DeviceTypeTargets* list.
 - `DeviceTypes` is a list of device types the project is designed to be deployed to.
 The name *Virtual nanoDevice* refers the the Virtual Device (nanoclr.exe), all other names must have been defined in *DeviceTypeTargets*.
-- `Platforms`is a list of platforms the project is designed to be deployed to.
+- `Platforms` is a list of platforms the project is designed to be deployed to.
 This is shorthand to select all named devices in *DeviceTypeTargets* that match the specified platform.

+If the `%USERPROFILE%\.nanoFramework\nano.devices.json` file exists it is always read first, and only the `ReservedSerialPorts` setting is used.
+This file can be used to exclude other (machine dependent) serial ports that should not be touched by the .NET **nanoFramework** tools.